-4.5 WPD has identified in its Privacy Impact Assessment that there is a risk third parties may gain unauthorised access to Consumption Data and use it for unauthorised purposes (see Paragraph 7 of WPD's Privacy Impact Assessment; table entitled "Identification of Privacy Risks and Solutions"; Risk 5).
+4.5 NGED has identified in its Privacy Impact Assessment that there is a risk third parties may gain unauthorised access to Consumption Data and use it for unauthorised purposes (see Paragraph 7 of NGED's Privacy Impact Assessment; table entitled "Identification of Privacy Risks and Solutions"; Risk 5).
 This may arise where there has been a technical security breach (e.g. where a third party hacks into a computer system) or an organisational security breach (e.g. where information is accidentally shared with an unauthorised third party).
-To gain unauthorised access to the Consumption Data of the 1% of customers whose data is pseudonymised rather than anonymised, requires access to both databases to recombine the HH customer readings with the feeder/substation to which it relates.
 For 99% of customers there is no risk of unauthorised access as we will not be storing their HH consumption data at all.

-4.6 WPD has implemented various technical and organisational measures to mitigate these risks (see Paragraph 7 of WPD's Privacy Impact Assessment; table entitled "Identification of Privacy Risks and Solutions"; Risk 5).
-In particular, use of industry standard DCC infrastructure and implantation of WPD's own information security policies, procedures and training.
-In particular WPD's systems are not connected to the public internet.
+4.6 NGED has implemented various technical and organisational measures to mitigate these risks (see Paragraph 7 of NGED's Privacy Impact Assessment; table entitled "Identification of Privacy Risks and Solutions"; Risk 5).
+In particular, use of industry standard DCC infrastructure and implantation of NGED's own information security policies, procedures and training.
+In particular NGED's systems are not connected to the public internet.
 Access to the internet is provided via completely separate servers.